sys41x4/whatsreapp-desktop/README.md

-# WhatsApp Desktop Application
+# WhatsReapp Desktop
+---

-React based Whatsapp Desktop Application
+An Electron based Desktop Client For WhatsApp